butla/bultrowicz.com/cv/curriculum_vitae.en.md

 - helping in the design of our CitusDB (distributed PostgreSQL) schema
 - setting up logging (CloudWatch, Google Stackdriver), metrics, and alerts (Sentry, PagerDuty)
 - working out our development practices (trunk-based development, zero down-time deployments, etc.)
+- TODO Zeep, SOAP, and maintaining an app comunicating with an old-shool enterprise API

 We worked like start-ups do, so there was context-switching and were always time-starved.
 Because of that the code I wrote had to be immediately understandable for me and my boss,